 DAM systems offer robust versioning features.
 This is especially valuable when video content is embedded on multiple websites.
 Take for instance a product video for a bicycle that is embedded on hundreds of different retailers websites.
 If the video is updated and uploaded to the DAM system as a version, the old file will automatically be replaced on all the different websites where it is embedded.

 While the differences outlined above are clear, there is one gray area.
 When you publish videos on your website, should you embed videos from YouTube or a DAM system?

 There are pros and cons to each of these options, many of which are discussed in depth and detail all over the internet.
 Because YouTube is owned by Google, embedding YouTube videos brings some search engine optimization (SEO) benefits to your webpages in Google searches.
 But those embedded videos will have YouTube branding, and links to the YouTube website may pull viewers away from your content.

 While embedding videos from a DAM site doesn’t include YouTube branding or distractions, it lacks the baked-in SEO benefits.
 If you consider those a wash, there is one thing we feel tips the scales towards non-YouTube embeds, and that is the perception of your brand’s credibility.
 Our research suggests that when businesses publish videos without the YouTube branding, they look and feel more credible.

 YouTube optimization tips

-This tip, as well as tip #3, requires you to be a YouTube partner.
-I highly recommend you do this.
-It unlocks a number of advanced features but doesn’t require you to actually allow ads on your videos.
+This tip, as well as the third item on this list, are only relevant if you are a YouTube partner — which we’d highly recommend doing.
+It unlocks a number of advanced features without requiring you to allow ads on your videos.

-If you are interested in learning more about the video management capabilities of the Widen Collective, talk to a Widen advisor today.
+If you are interested in learning more about the video management capabilities of the Widen Collective, .